maierfelix/Calc/documentation/doc.md

 Cells styling can be determined by the user.
 Select one or more cells and see the menu above the cell formula input field, to customize a cells styling.
 Click on a styling button to append a styling.
-Clicking on it again reverses it.
+Clicking on it again reverses the changes.

 ## Formulas
 All formulas start by a `=`.
-Everything behind will be attached to the attendant cell.
+Everything behind will be executed and attached to the attendant cell.

 ### Math functions
 Currently supported math functions are: